 Like your muscles, to keep your brain in top shape, it needs to be exercised, and using software to remember passwords is another way humans have become lazy.

 While password managers may be convenient, they also have their risks and drawbacks.
 We aren’t saying that you shouldn’t try using one, but please exercise the utmost caution.
+If you’re still in worry about your password may be traced to one of the websites you’ve been using, ask for IT support advice on how to secure more your password.

 Open Business Council offers resources, Trade Finance, business advice, SME Finance and a forum and directory for businesses!
 Improve your business and use the best digital, financial and funding tools to grow ROI – return on investment and ROA – return on attention!